-The Audit Committee met three times in the year ended 30th June, 2018.
-The composition and attendance of individual members of the Audit Committee at Audit Committee meetings in the year ended 30th June, 2018 are set out below:
+The Audit Committee met four times in the year ended 30th June, 2019.
+The composition and attendance of individual members of the Audit Committee at Audit Committee meetings in the year ended 30th June, 2019 are set out below:

 Members Attendance at Meetings

-Anthony Grahame STOTT (Chairman) 3
+Anthony Grahame STOTT (Chairman) 4

-Fritz HELMREICH 2
+Fritz HELMREICH 3

-Stephen TAN 3
+Stephen TAN 4

-Dr. CHAU Ming-tak 3
+Dr. CHAU Ming-tak 4

-During the year, the Audit Committee has met twice with the external auditors without executive directors or management present.
+During the year, the Audit Committee has met with the external auditors without executive directors or management present.

-The work performed by the Audit Committee during the financial year ended 30th June, 2018 included the review of the effectiveness of the group's internal control systems and the review of the interim report and annual report before submission to the Board.
+The work performed by the Audit Committee during the financial year ended 30th June, 2019 included the review of the effectiveness of the group's risk management and internal control systems and the review of the interim report and annual report before submission to the Board.
+The Board, through the review conducted by the Audit Committee, considers that the Group's risk management and internal control systems are effective and adequate.